States Ban the Bag: Beautiful Oregon Bans Bags and More!

 #StatesBanTheBag is a series dedicated to telling the story of each state-wide bag ban.
 We have long been interested in the bag ban movement, and we are so happy to see the positive impacts these bans have had.
 Now that bans are beginning to be implemented at the state level, the positive changes will be even more widespread.

 Check back later to learn more about bag bans at the state level in our next #StatesBanTheBag installment.
-In the meantime, you can ensure you are always up-to-date when green news breaks by signing up for our newsletter.Tagged
+In the meantime, you can ensure you are always up-to-date when green news breaks by subscribing to our newsletter.Tagged